 .bashrc file and start Emacs again.

 If you get some http connection error related to the MELPA repo

 This is not a bug - it's a feature!
 I firmly believe that the one true way to use Emacs is by using it the way it was intended to be used (as far as navigation is concerned at least).
 That's why I've disabled all movement commands with arrows (and keys like page up, page down, etc) - to prevent you from being tempted to use them.

 If you'd still like to use the arrow keys just invoke

-guru-mode to enable them for the duration of your
+guru-mode to disable them for the duration of your

 current Emacs session or add the following snippet to your

 personal Emacs customization to disable them permanently:

 you don't like that simply add this to your personal config:

 Prelude swaps the default